 Because of this limitation, most cars that support CarPlay still come with their own navigation system.
 The theory is that you can fall back on the car’s native GPS if you don’t have a mobile signal.
 For this reason, you’ll often see CarPlay support bundled with an automaker’s navigation option.

-The OTTOCAST U2-One is closer to the Carlinkit 2.0 in terms of design.
+The OTTOCAST U2-Air is closer to the Carlinkit 3.0 in terms of design.
 It’s mid-sized and rectangular, with a satin finish and an LED indicator on the front.
 It can also be ordered in black or blue, to match any number of vehicles.
 The tether cable is removable, so you can replace it easily if it gets damaged.

-In terms of vehicle compatibility, the U2-One is a bit of a mixed bag.
-It supports many years’ worth of models, but only from a relatively short list.
+In terms of vehicle compatibility, the U2-Air is a bit of a mixed bag.
+It supports many years’ worth of models, but only from 2016-2022.
 It does, however, support over-the-air updates.
 If you’re running into glitches, they can usually be fixed by updating to the latest software version.
 The main benefit of this adapter is that it operates on the 5GHz WiFi channel.
 This provides a faster rate of data transfer, for a slightly lower latency connection.
 It’s also covered by a 12-month warranty.

 Which one of these wireless adapters is best will depend largely on what vehicle you’re driving.
-In terms of signal strength alone, the OTTOCAST U2-One slightly outperforms the others.
-It’s compatible with many vehicles from many years, although it’s by no means universal.
+In terms of signal strength alone, the OTTOCAST U2-Air slightly outperforms the others.
+It’s compatible with many vehicles from 2016-2022, although it’s by no means universal.
 That said, all other things being equal, it’s the best choice on any compatible vehicle.